ZhengJiawen44/HttpWebServer/README.md

 A naive implementation of an http web server written on top of node's ```net``` module.

 ## Features
+- Compression negotition with client. ([more](#4-function-parseheaders))
 - HTTP/HTTPS support
+- fast, simple and intuitive access to headers
 - Easy configuration
 - Fast and minimal